smbutterfield/ibmt17-18/_20-advanced-chromatic-techniques/a2-tx-mediantharmonyandIVI.md

 - Stepwise and static motion

-- The choral thirds resolve how you expect
+- The chordal thirds resolve how you expect